grafana/grafana/docs/sources/installation/docker.md

 ## Installing Plugins for Grafana

 Pass the plugins you want installed to docker with the `GF_INSTALL_PLUGINS` environment variable as a comma separated list.
 This will pass each plugin name to `grafana-cli plugins install ${plugin}` and install them when Grafana starts.
+If you need to specify a specific plugin version you can add optional version to plugin evnironment variable otherwise latest will be assumed `--build-arg "GF_INSTALL_PLUGINS=grafana-clock-panel 1.0.1,grafana-simple-json-datasource 1.3.5"`

 ```bash
 docker run \